Predeparture Planning

 • and many more.

-To see if your passport requires an ETIAS authorization, visit the ETIAS website here.
+To see if your passport will require an ETIAS authorization, visit the ETIAS website here.

 If the country whose passport you use is not on this list, that means that you are required to obtain an entry visa, a process which may require significantly longer to process and may necessitate a trip to your destination country's embassy or consulate in another city in the USA.